oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/troubleshooting.md

 #### WebLogic Image Tool failure

-You will get an error running `./imagetool/bin/imagetool.sh` if the Docker buildkit is enabled.
+If your version of WIT is older than 1.9.8, you will get an error running `./imagetool/bin/imagetool.sh` if the Docker buildkit is enabled.

 Here is the warning message shown: